EiriniKat94/Comparative-Evaluation-of-Keyphrase-Extraction-Tools-Climate-Change-Reports/README.md

 Keyphrases_yake.xlsx: Excel file containing the extracted keyphrases using the YAKE approach.

-locations_cleaned.xlsx: Excel file containing cleaned location data, likely used in conjunction with the named entity recognition (NER) process.

-locations_matching.ipynb: Jupyter notebook for matching locations extracted from text data with existing data or ontologies.
+locations_matching.ipynb: Jupyter notebook for matching locations extracted from text data with existing SWEET Ontology.

 locations.xlsx: Excel file containing location data extracted from the text, possibly through the NER process.